KingGenius5/Trollbot/README.md

 # Trollbot

-#### A Chrome extension that uses the Botometer API to sort between human users and twitter bots as well as blur out certain words on the Twitter timeline.
+#### A Chrome browser extension that uses the Botometer API to sort between human users and twitter bots as well as blur out certain words on the Twitter timeline.

 ![BlurTool](demo.png)